joelstr/knowit-embedded-academy/Electronics_and_HW_interfaces/Lab/ElectronicsLab.md

 ## Implementing the driver

 The blinking led from last week was a great success, however, there have been requests on being able to automate the process.
-Pushing the button was just to cumbersome, instead it is desired to use an analog signal to indicate whether the the led should be lit or not.
-If the input voltage is 2-3 V the led should be lit, otherwise it should be turned off.
-With this automation there is no longer any need for the led to blink every 10 seconds.
+Pushing the button was just too cumbersome, instead it is desired to use an analog signal to indicate whether the LED should be lit or not.
+If the input voltage is 2-3 V the LED should be lit, otherwise it should be turned off.
+With this automation there is no longer any need for the LED to blink every 10 seconds.

 There are also some legal issues with the STM32 HAL drivers meaning you will need to write the drivers yourself instead of just calling the already included HAL drivers.